marwan42069/network-rising-story/character-cheat-sheets/long.md

 **Story goal:** building cool shit

-**Story motivation:** he likes to build cool shit, but he decides to use his technology discovers that Mike is working with elites to procure unwilling human subjects for unchecked biological experimentation
+**Story motivation:** he likes to build cool shit.
+He joined Mike out of intrigue with physical fitness and network states but he isn't nearly as gung ho as Mike is about human longevity.
+He eventually discovers that Mike is working with elites to procure unwilling human subjects for unchecked biological experimentation, so he tells Richard about it and eventually joins Richard to stop Mike.

 ## THE BASICS
 **Full Name:** Long Dong Wang